simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

 Note that Shibboleth 1.3 support is deprecated and will be removed in the next major release of SimpleSAMLphp.

-The following options for Shibboleth 1.3 IdP's are avaiblable:
+The following options for Shibboleth 1.3 IdP's are available:

 `scopedattributes`
 :   Array with names of attributes which should be scoped.
 Scoped